okikio/okikio/README.md

 ### Skills

-I have experience in Astro, Next.js, React, Javascript, Typescript, CSS/SASS, HTML, Pug, Node.js, Fastify, Pjax, Solid.js, Svelte, C#, C++, and more… All in all, I prefer to learn skills as I need them, so I can focus on finding solutions to problems.
+I have experience in Astro, Next.js, React, Solid.js, Svelte, Javascript/Typescript, Deno/Node.js, C#/C/C++, Kotlin/Java, CSS/SASS, Tailwind CSS, HTML, Pug, Fastify, Pjax, and more… All in all, I prefer to learn skills as I need them, so I can focus on finding solutions to problems.

 ## Featured Projects.